airshipit/governance/README.md

 committee.
 For example:
 - The Technical Committee is responsible for organizing and running the Working Committee elections.
 - The Working Committee is responsible for organizing and running the Technical Committee elections.

+### Tie Breaking

+Airship elections use a Condorcet algorithm (Schulze/Beatpath/CSSD variant) to determine winners of an election.
+In exceedingly rare cases, it is possible to have a tie for the last seat of a committee.
+In such an event, that tie will be broken by the committee that is responsible for organizing, running, and reporting the results of the election by a majority vote.

 ### Special Committee Elections